What’s the first thing recruiters look for in a Scrum Master resume?

-How to write a Scrum Master resume experience
+How to write a Scrum Master resume experience section:

-They opened up a new position for candidates to apply.
+Their Scrum Master just left, and they’re devastated.
+As a result, they’re opening up a new position for candidates to apply.

-Even if you’re good, applying with a “Managed a team of engineers” type of resume experience leads to a predictable outcome: failure.
+Even if you’re good, applying with a “managed a team of engineers” type of resume experience leads to a predictable outcome: failure.